hfeiss/hfeiss.info/README.md

 docker pull <your_dockerHub_name>/<your_app_name>:<your_version_number>
 ```

-Assuming you want to be able to just go to the EC2's web address and see your site, run:
+Assuming you want to be able to just go to the EC2's web address and see your site, open port 80 on EC2's security group's inbound and outbound rules.
+While you're there, make sure the EC2's AIM role doesn't have access to... anything.
+This instance is pretty much wide open to ne'er-do-wells.

+on the EC2 run:

 ```
 docker container run -p 80:8080 -d --name <your_app_name> <your_image_id>

+docker start <your_app_name>
 ```

 The `-d` here detaches the EC2's terminal from the docker container; you don't need to screen the session on your local machine to have this keep running.
 Also, the last line of the `Dockerfile` runs `app.py` so the app should be up and running without the need for running `app.py` in an interactive terminal.

 Check it out!
-If it's not working, make sure that you have the correct ports open on your EC2's security group.
-While you're there, make sure the EC2's AIM role doesn't have access to... anything.
-This instance is pretty much wide open to ne'er-do-wells.

 I take no credit for this working or not.